Have you ever experienced theft, vandalism, or other crime on your construction site?

 If subcontractors frequently visit your site during monitoring hours, it is essential to advise them of the security measures in place.

-For example, cleaning crews, delivery personnel, and construction site security guards should all know how to arm and disarm your site.
+For example, cleaning crews, delivery personnel, and site guards should all know how to arm and disarm your site.

 This way, they do not cause false alarms.